Asklit/test_task_first_it_company/README.md

 ## Implementation Notes

-   This project utilizes Django's built-in admin panel as the primary user interface, that offers:
+   This project utilizes Django built-in admin panel as the primary user interface, that offers:

 - Complete CRUD operations for all entities